What are trust lands?

 The Division of Water Rights has applied a Restricted ground-water policy to this region.
 A limited ground-water resource is available.
 The successful purchaser may apply for an appropriation with the Division of Water Rights.

 There are no known utilities in the general area.

 The parcel is zoned MG-1, Mining and Grazing.

 Financing will be offered for this parcel at a variable interest rate of prime plus 2.5% or 7.5%, whichever is greater.
 A down payment of 10% and closing costs will be due at the auction.
 The remaining balance can be financed for up to a 20 year term.

 Surface Lease Encumbrances:

 Cultural Resource Covenant:

-A cultural resource survey was conducted on this parcel.
-No significant cultural or historical sites were discovered.
-The property will be sold without any historical or cultural sites reservations.
+A cultural resource survey has been conducted on this parcel.
+No significant sites were identified.

 General contact us form.